What to do on a walk through San Telmo

 Minimal House

 One of the main attractions of San Telmo.
 It is famous for being the narrowest house in all of Buenos Aires.
-It is barely two and a half meters wide.
+It is only two and a half meters wide.
 It was part of a construction from the 1820s.

 More information